hawaiidatascience/metaflowmics/docs/source/getting_started.rst

 Usage
 -----

 The pipelines have a similar functionning.
-To get the available options, you can display the help using the following command (where `PIPELINE_NAME` refers to one of the 3 folders in `nextflow_cmaiki/metagenomics-pipelines`):
+To get the available options, you can display the help using the following command (where <pipeline-name> refers to one of the 3 folders in `nextflow_cmaiki/metagenomics-pipelines`):

 .. code-block:: bash

-    nextflow run PIPELINE_NAME --help
+    nextflow run <pipeline-name> --help

 When running any of the pipelines, you will need to provide a few mandatory arguments: